Gardens for Wildlife program

-Gardens for wildlife is a free program that shows residents how to create a garden that attracts wildlife and improves its habitat.
+- Gardens for Wildlife is a free program for Cardinia Shire residents, showing you how to create a garden that attracts wildlife and improves its habitat.

 Register to participate

-After registering your interest, a volunteer will contact you to arrange your free site assessment.
-The local volunteer will provide you advice on how to create your wildlife-friendly garden, including:
+After registering your interest, a volunteer garden guide will contact you to arrange your free garden visit.
+The garden guide will provide you advice on how to create your wildlife-friendly garden, including: